 Start-up costs for a cupcake company vary depending on your business model.

 Ongoing expenses for a cupcake business include ingredients, packaging, and promotional items.
 If you have a dedicated storefront, you’ll have the overhead of rent and utilities.
+If delivery is part of your plan, budget for fuel and insurance costs, vehicle payments, and repair costs.

 How to Start A Cupcake Business with No Money